getreu/tp-note/doc/source/tp-note--manpage.md

 filename is modified.
 For all other file types, _tp-note_ creates a new note that annotates the file '`<path>`' points to.
 If '`<path>`' is a directory (or, when omitted the current working directory), a new note is created in that directory.
-After creation, _tp-note_ launches an external editor of your choice.
+After creation, _tp-note_ launches an external text editor of your choice.
 Although the note's structure follows '`pandoc`'-conventions, it is not tied to any specific markup language.